yosmo78/Win32DirectX12-FPSCamera/README.md

 - Have MSAA option from the start for the engine (make it toggeable), too hard to implement years down the line
 - If doing raytracing look into doing RTX combined with ReStir (unless another major breakthrough occurs before then)
 - Read criticisms in here http://www.mamoniem.com/behind-the-pretty-frames-elden-ring/
+- use bundles to speed up command lists